raventid/coursera_learning/haskell_experiments/notes.md

   newtype - like type synonym, but can have typeclasses overrided for it. type - just a synonym for some type, cannot override typeclasses. data - new data declaration, can have all of the features, but requires addtional memory.

+To construct mixed combos in typeclasses I used this:
+{-# LANGUAGE FlexibleInstances #-}